Blaisorblade/dot-iris/development.md

 opam update
 ```

-to add the iris opam repository, and then, in this directory, do
+to add the Iris opam repository, and then, in the `dot-iris` directory, do:

 ```shell
 opam switch create . ocaml-variants.4.07.1+flambda --locked
 ```

 to create the local switch.
 Then, every time you wants to work on this project,
-`cd` to `dot-iris`'s folder and run
+`cd` to `dot-iris`'s folder and run:

 ```shell
 eval $(opam env)
 ```

-so that `coqc`, etc, correspond to the local version.
+so that `coqc`, etc., correspond to the local version.

 If you want to automate the `eval $(opam env)` step, you can rerun `opam init`'s
-configuration wizard via `opam init --reinit`, and answer yes when opam asks:
+configuration wizard via `opam init --reinit`, and answer "yes" when opam asks:

 > A hook can be added to opam's init scripts to ensure that the shell remains in
 > sync with the opam environment when they are loaded.
 Set that up?

 ## Upgrading switch

-Use
+Use:

 ```
 opam install .